ShufflePerson/De4Lua/README.md

 10. Try to drastically reduce the amount of "any" types used in the code.
 Sadly I have been using them a lot due to the nature of the project.

 ## Known Bugs:

+Please report any bugs to my discord, or make a new issue.
+I will try to fix them as soon as possible.

 1. Some syntax is not yet supported, luraph syntax for example is not supported, by LuaParse and lua-fmt.
 I am working on my own forks of both of them to allow for this to be fixed